They’re called Roma, their culture is ancient and intriguing… and the word “gypsy” is a slur.

 Apparently nobody bothered to learn the Romani language and ask the Roma where they were really from.
 Or to note the obvious logical fallacy that the Europeans — a bunch of Christians — were punishing the people who had supposedly protected the infant Christ.
 Nobody cared.
 They didn’t like the “Gypsies,” so the “Gypsies” had to be cast out.

-And that’s basically how the Roma have always been treated — as outcasts; marked out as subhuman from the word “go.”
+And that’s basically how the Roma have always been treated — as outcasts, marked out as subhuman by people who know nothing about them.

 Since nobody wanted the Roma around, most of them tended to wander the countryside, begging and busking when they could; stealing and robbing when they had to.